The Life and Death of Tyke

 The Life of Tyke

 The life of Tyke was about 21 years.
-Despite this period of time, we only have five items of published information, usually very brief, and each of these is a confirmation of her misery and unhappy state.
+Despite this period of time, we only have a few items of published information, usually very brief, and each of these is a confirmation of her misery and unhappy state.

 'According to USDA documents, Tyke was beaten in public to the point where she was 'screaming and bending down on three legs to avoid being hit'.
 The trainer said he was 'disciplining" her'.'